- — Certified Organic, Non-GMO, Kosher

-Quinoa hasn’t been included into the Paleo diet shortlist of completely healthy foods because some of the theoreticians behind this meal plan believed saponins in the seeds can fuel the inflammatory processes within the body.
-However, studies proved that this is not the case, so quinoa seeds can be included into the Paleo diet in moderation.
+Quinoa hasn’t been included in the Paleo diet shortlist of completely healthy foods because some of the theoreticians behind this meal plan believed saponins in the seeds can fuel the inflammatory processes within the body.
+However, studies proved that this is not the case, so quinoa seeds can be included in the Paleo diet in moderation.

 Most important benefits of this fantastic food include:

 Quinoa is close to the best of grains when it comes to fiber content.
 A cup of cooked seeds contains about 25 grams of dietary fiber, which can help normalize your digestion and metabolism to help enhance your weight management program.